-The PACE provider must designate one staff member to coordinate and oversee implementation of quality assessment and performance improvement activities.
+The PACE provider must designate one (1) staff member to coordinate and oversee implementation of quality assessment and performance improvement activities.

 The PACE program agreement will outline the quality initiatives required.
-This includes:

-- 1. Development of a Quality Assessment and Performance Improvement (QAPI) program; - 2.
-Level One External Reporting requirements; and - 3.
-Level Two External Reporting requirements.
+This includes the development of a Quality Assessment and Performance Improvement (QAPI) program, Level One External Reporting Requirements, and Level Two External Reporting Requirements.
 CMS and LDH/Office of Adult and Aging Services (OAAS) monitor outcomes through review of data submitted through CMS reporting systems and onsite visits.